jellyfin/jellyfin.org/docs/general/administration/backup-and-restore.md

 2. Copy your data and configuration directories to a destination of your choice.
 What you name the copies is up to you; personally, I like to use dated and versioned directory names e.g. `jellyfin.2024-05-01_10.8.13`.
 Where these files are also depends on the platform; generally these follow the [XDG Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/) for platforms that support it.
 For more information see [the configuration documentation](/docs/general/administration/configuration/#server-paths).

    **NOTE**: These are default locations; if you've changed your data or config paths, use those instead.
-   - Official Docker: Wherever your `/data` and `/config` volumes are sourced from; this is set in your `docker-compose.yml` or in your `-v` options to `docker run`.
+   - Official Docker: Wherever your `/config` volume is sourced from; this is set in your `docker-compose.yml` or in your `-v` options to `docker run`.
-   - LinuxServer.io Docker: Data and config are wherever your `/config` volume is sourced from; this is set in your `docker-compose.yml` or in your `-v` options to `docker run`.
+   - LinuxServer.io Docker: Wherever your `/config` volume is sourced from; this is set in your `docker-compose.yml` or in your `-v` options to `docker run`.
    - Debian/Ubuntu packages: Data is in `/var/lib/jellyfin` and config is in `/etc/jellyfin`; these are defined in `/etc/default/jellyfin`.
    - RPMFusion Fedora/CentOS packages: Data is in `/var/lib/jellyfin` and config is in `/etc/jellyfin`; these are defined in `/etc/sysconfig/jellyfin`.
    - Windows Tray/Installer (.exe): Data and config is in `%PROGRAMDATA%\Jellyfin\Server` (`C:\ProgramData\Jellyfin\Server`) or `%LOCALAPPDATA%\Jellyfin` (`C:\Users\<Username>\AppData\Local\Jellyfin`).